Suche

 Impact

+Teachers make the difference.
+They can raise pupils' interest in science, IT and technology and promote their STEM competences.
 For 20 years now, we at Science on Stage have therefore been working with teachers supporting them in their continuous professional development by offering them various opportunities to exchange their brilliant STEM teaching ideas.

 Wirkung